mbrochh/py-erudite/README.md

 At this stage you can ask anything about anything you have ever consumed and the system will provide a meaningful answer and lilst the quoted sources so that you can also read the original source again if you need to.

+# How to run

+* clone this repo
+* run `cd backend && cp local_settings.py.sample local_settings.py`
+* edit `local_settings.py` and insert the necessary values
+* run `docker-compose build`
+* run `docker-compose up`
+* run `docker-compose exec backend python /app/pyerudite/manage.py createsuperuser`
+* enter username, email and password
+* browse to `localhost:8000/admin` and try to login

+Note: After this, there should be a folder `artefacts` which contains a file `django.sqlite3`.
+This is the Django database file.